lenfree/go-mesos-singularity/README.md

 [godocs]: https://godoc.org/github.com/lenfree/go-mesos-singularity

-A Mesos hubspot/Singularity package written in Go.
+A Go binding for Mesos hubspot/Singularity binding.
 Since I couldn't manage to find one, hence, write a new one.
 One of the intention of having this package is so I could write a Terraform provider to interface with this.